 Our graduates understand the importance of being able to apply marketing concepts and tools in a dynamic problem-solving context.
-Likewise, our Marketing students develop the analytical, critical thinking, communication, teamwork, and leadership skills that are needed in the 21st-century marketplace.
+Likewise, our marketing students develop the analytical, critical thinking, communication, teamwork and leadership skills needed in the 21st century marketplace.
 They also have the ability to think creatively and act ethically to address issues of concern in the ever-changing business world.

-A career in Marketing offers a constant challenge, stimulating problems, the chance to be analytical and creative, the opportunity to work with people, and excellent advancement opportunities.
+A career in marketing offers a constant challenge, stimulating problems, the chance to be analytical and creative, the opportunity to work with people and excellent advancement opportunities.
 Marketing skills are highly valued as companies and industries face a highly competitive and changing macro-environment.
-Hence, marketing managers are needed to understand in depth and respond to diverse customer interests and their buying habits.
-This is what creates customer value, maintains customer satisfaction, and fosters customer loyalty.
+Hence, marketing managers are needed to understand and respond to diverse customer interests and their buying habits.
+This is what creates customer value, maintains customer satisfaction and fosters customer loyalty.

 Professionals with an BBA in Marketing have a wide variety of career paths from which to choose.
 Here are just a few:

 - Marketing Manager